-No Control Points: Fair for Life Pricing and Fair Trade Development Premiums MAX SCORE 1 FFL Floor Prices are agreed in order to avoid prices for producers falling below of production, for the producers: (0) no Minimum Floor Price established, althou average prices of the past 3-5 years (1=M) no Floor Prices agreed but no ind that the paid producer farmgate prices are below cost of production (2=M f 2) Floor Price agreed (3) good justification of Floor Price calculation OR Floor F entirely proposed by Fair Trade supplier (4) well agreed Floor Price on basis of analysis of fair production costs. gh below dications rom year Price was 4 M=1 M=2 from Yr 2 2 FFL Floor Price is in line with above standard criteria (0) far below average market prices plus 5% OR calculated costs of living are well below official costs of living / not realistic (1) roughly at average market prices and sufficient to cover costs of living (2=M from year 2) in line with FFL requirements (3) above FFL requirements.
-4 M=2 from Yr 2 3 The FFL Fair Trade Price (without Development Premium) paid is (0) never (1) sometimes (2=M) always at or slightly above market price, as mutually agreed by Fair Trade producer and buyer in consideration of compliance costs and overall support given (see above) (3) always clearly above normal market price (4) exceptionally high.
-4 M=2 4 Fair Trade Price (without Premium) paid for organic Fair Trade products is (0) conventional price / no premium for organic (1) 1-9% higher than conventional price (2) at least 10% higher (3) >15% higher than normal market price for the respective non-organic product (4) even higher.
-4 5 Fair Trade Price seems appropriate for respective Fair Trade supplier situation (see policy above): (0) unacceptable (2=M) within range of above pricing policy or based on detailed discussion incl. view of supplier (3) very good price; indications that the high price actually serves the intended social purpose (4) exceptionally high price.
-4 M=2 6 FFL Development Premium: In addition to the agreed Fair Trade Price for the product, the buyer pays (0) nothing (1) only very minimal amount extra (2=M) an agreed reasonable Fair Trade Development Premium (see guidance above) (3) a high Fair Trade Development Premium.
-Alternatively the agreed "FFL-Price-Including-Premium" prices are uniformly substantially higher than normal market prices for respective quality.
-4 M=2 7 The Fair Trade Development Premium is defined in invoices (or contracts): (0) no definition of Premium or any information on use of higher market prices (1) Premium agreed and paid but not specified in each contract or invoice (2=M from year 2) definition of Premiums in invoices and trade contracts.
-2 M=2 from Yr 2 8 Additional points for voluntary commitment: The buyer shows efforts to understand actual production costs and to adapt the pricing policy as much as possible to this understanding - Rating (0) to (3).
+No Control Points: Fair for Life Pricing and Fair Trade Development Premiums SCORE 1 FFL Floor Prices are agreed in order to avoid prices for producers falling below of production, for the producers: (0) no Minimum Floor Price established, althou average prices of the past 3-5 years (1=M) no Floor Prices agreed but no ince that the paid producer farmgate prices are below cost of production (2=M final 2) Floor Price agreed (3) good justification of Floor Price calculation OR Floor Price on basis of analysis of fair production costs.
+4 M=1 M=2 from Yr 2 2 FFL Floor Price is in line with above standard criteria (0) far below average mark plus 5% OR calculated costs of living are well below official costs of living / no (1) roughly at average market prices and sufficient to cover costs of living (2 year 2) in line with FFL requirements (3) above FFL requirements. t realistic 4 M=2 from Yr 2 3 The FFL Fair Trade Price (without Development Premium) paid is (0) resometimes (2=M) always at or slightly above market price, as mutually agreed Trade producer and buyer in consideration of compliance costs and overall supperson (see above) (3) always clearly above normal market price (4) exceptionally high.
+4 M=2 4 Fair Trade Price (without Premium) paid for organic Fair Trade product conventional price / no premium for organic (1) 1-9% higher than conventional prices to 10% higher (3) >15% higher than normal market price for the respect organic product (4) even higher.
+4 5 Fair Trade Price seems appropriate for respective Fair Trade supplier situal policy above): (0) unacceptable (2=M) within range of above pricing policy on detailed discussion incl. view of supplier (3) very good price; indications high price actually serves the intended social purpose (4) exceptionally high price 4 M=2 6 FFL Development Premium: In addition to the agreed Fair Trade Price for the the buyer pays (0) nothing (1) only very minimal amount extra (2=M) an reasonable Fair Trade Development Premium (see guidance above) (3) a Trade Development Premium (4) an exceptionally high Fair Trade Dev Premium.
+Alternatively the agreed "FFL-Price-Including-Premium" prices are substantially higher than normal market prices for respective quality.
+4 M=2 7 The Fair Trade Development Premium is defined in invoices (or contracts definition of Premium or any information on use of higher market prices (1) agreed and paid but not specified in each contract or invoice (2=M from definition of Premiums in invoices and trade contracts.
+Premium 2 M=2 from Yr 2 8 Additional points for voluntary commitment: The buyer shows efforts to understand actual production costs and to adapt the pricing policy as much as possible to this understanding - Rating (0) to (3).
 No norm requirement.
-(3) 9 Documentation on open price negotiations: (0) no evidence of open communication on prices; buyer deliberately does not inform suppliers on market developments, etc. (2) adequate evidence of open communication on prices between buyer and Fair Trade producer (3) very positive interaction and communication on prices; buyer is open to accept suppliers' prices and needs.
-3 TOTAL MAX TNP SCORE Maximum Points / Total Norm Points / Effective Points 32 16
+9 Documentation on open price negotiations: (0) no evidence of open communication on prices; buyer deliberately does not inform suppliers on market developments, etc. (2) adequate evidence of open communication on prices between buyer and Fair Trade producer (3) very positive interaction and communication on prices; buyer is open to accept suppliers' prices and needs.
+3 TOTAL MAX TNP SCORE Maximum Points / Total Norm Points / Effective Points 32

-4.3 RESPONSIBLE WORKING CONDITIONS (ALL CERTIFIED HANDLERS)
+4.3 SOCIAL RESPONSIBILITY (ALL CERTIFIED HANDLERS)

-Principle 4.3.0 Fair for Life handlers demonstrate responsible working conditions for their own staff.
+Principle 4.3.0 Fair for Life handlers demonstrate fair working conditions for their own staff.